sunrise-php/docs/docs/reference/controller-annotations.md

 By default, it expects a variable in the route with the same name as the entity's identifier field.
 In other words, if the entity's identifier field is named `id`, then the variable in the route should be named `{id}` as well.

-> 💡 **Tip**: To change the name of the field used to find the entity, set it in the `field` parameter of the annotation.
+> To change the name of the field used to find the entity, set it in the `field` parameter of the annotation.
 However, keep in mind that a route variable with the same name will also be expected.

-> 💡 **Tip**: To change the name of the variable whose value will be used to find the entity, set it in the `variable` parameter of the annotation.
+> To change the name of the variable whose value will be used to find the entity, set it in the `variable` parameter of the annotation.

-> 💡 **Tip**: To pass additional search criteria, set them in the `criteria` parameter of the annotation.
+> To pass additional search criteria, set them in the `criteria` parameter of the annotation.

-> 💡 **Tip**: To change the [default entity manager](/docs/reference/parameters.md#routerrequested_entity_parameter_resolverdefault_entity_manager_name), set the name of the required entity manager in the `em` parameter of the annotation.
+> To change the [default entity manager](/docs/reference/app-parameters.md#router_requested_entity_parameter_resolver_default_entity_manager_name), set the name of the required entity manager in the `em` parameter of the annotation.

 ```php
 use App\Dictionary\MediaType;